Regression-Based Elastic Metric Learning on Shape Spaces of Elastic Curves: Methods

 \section{Methods}

-In what follows, we consider synthetic trajectories of an osteosarcoma cell shapes changing through time.
-The synthetic trajectory draws a geodesic between two real osteosarcoma cells, and thus, the synthetic shapes in the trajectory look like realistic cells.
-Each trajectory has a predetermined (i) number of time points, (ii) number of sampling points on each cell outline, and (iii) amount of measurement noise on each sampling point.
+In what follows, we consider synthetic trajectories of osteosarcoma cell shapes changing through time.
+The synthetic trajectory draws a geodesic between two real osteosarcoma cells, and thus, the synthetic shapes in the trajectory mimic realistic cell outlines.
+We give each trajectory a predetermined (i) number of time points, (ii) number of sampling points on each cell outline, and (iii) amount of measurement noise on each sampling point.
 These discrete cell outlines lie on the manifold of discrete curves, which we equip with an elastic metric.
 We divide the time trajectory of cell shapes $c_1, ..., c_T$ into three sequential datasets: a train set (60\%), a validation set (30\%) and a test set (10\%), the size of which depends on the size of the synthetic trajectory.
-The train set yields a geodesic regression fit for a given elastic metric $g^{a,b}$.
+Our paradigm uses the train set to learn regression fit parameters for any metric $g_{ab}$ being tested by the validation set.
 The validation set allows us to learn the ''optimal'' metric, chosen as the metric that maximizes the value of the coefficient of determination $R^2$.
 We denote $a*$ the parameter of this optimal elastic metric.
 We use the test data set to evaluate the regression performance of the learned $a*$ to that of the SRV metric.

 \paragraph{1.
-Training: Geodesic regression with $F_{a,b}$-transform} Our training procedure simplifies calculations by harnessing a key property of elastic metric $g^{a, b}$.
-Riemannian operations on cell shapes $c$ on the manifold $(\mathcal{M}, g^{a, b})$ are equivalent to Euclidean operations on their transformations $F_{a,b}(c)$, with the $F_{a,b}$-transform defined as \cite{needham2020simplifying}:
+Training: Geodesic regression with $F_{a,b}$-transform} Our training procedure simplifies regression fit calculations by harnessing a key property of elastic metric $g^{a, b}$.
+Riemannian operations on cell shapes $c$ on the manifold $(\mathcal{M}, g^{a, b})$ are equivalent to Euclidean operations in a linear ``$F_{ab}$ space'', which is accessible through the $F_{ab}$ transform defined as \cite{needham2020simplifying}: